PROBA

 PROBA (Project for On-Board Autonomy), renamed PROBA-1, is a Belgian satellite technology demonstration mission launched atop an Indian Polar Satellite Launch Vehicle by ISRO on 22 October 2001.

+History

 The satellite was funded through the ESA's MicroSat and General Study Program with the objective of addressing issues regarding on-board operational autonomy of a generic satellite platform.
 This small (60×60×80 cm; 95 kg) boxlike system, with solar panel collectors on its surface, hosts two Earth Observation instruments dubbed CHRIS and HRC.
 CHRIS is a hyperspectral system (200 narrow bands) that images at 17 m resolution, while HRC is a monochromatic camera that images visible light at 5 m resolution.

 With an initial lifetime of one to two years, the satellite celebrated its 20th year of operations in 2021.
 On 9 March 2018, it surpassed ERS-2 as ESA's longest operated Earth observation mission of all time.
 ESA aims to deorbit the satellite through the ClearSpace-1 mission in 2026.

 "PROBA" also refers to the PROBA series of satellites starting with PROBA-1.
 The name is also used to refer to the bus of the satellites.